baovietnam2000/react-native/README.md

 # ShopStore
- react native learning code
+ react native learning code.
-this is free code, I learn from other, so you also can use it for free, God bless you all! regards
+This is free code, I learn from other, so you also can use it for free, God bless you all! regards